HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 <figcaption>{{ figure_link(caption="Most frequently allowed hosts in CSP policies.", sheets_gid="1634036486", sql_file="csp_allowed_host_frequency.sql") }}</figcaption>
 </figure>

-The external origins from which content is allowed to be loaded, is generally in line with the origins from which [third-party content](./third-parties) is most frequently included.
+The external origins from which content is allowed to be loaded is, not unexpectedly, in line with the origins from which [third-party content](./third-parties) is most frequently included.
 The 10 most common origins defined in the `*-src` attributes in CSP policies can all be linked to Google (analytics, fonts, ads), and Facebook.

+{{ figure_markup(
+  caption="Largest number of allowed hosts observed in a CSP.", content="403", classes="big-number", sheets_gid="1634036486",
+  sql_file="csp_allowed_host_frequency.sql"
+)
+}}

 One site went above and beyond to ensure that all of their included content would be allowed by CSP, and allowed 403 different hosts in their policy.
-Of course this makes the gained security benefit marginal at best, as certain hosts might allow for [CSP bypasses](https://webappsec.dev/assets/pub/csp_acm16.pdf), such as a JSONP endpoint that allows calling arbitrary functions.
+Of course this makes the security benefit marginal at best, as certain hosts might allow for [CSP bypasses](https://webappsec.dev/assets/pub/csp_acm16.pdf), such as a JSONP endpoint that allows calling arbitrary functions.

 ### Subresource integrity

 Many JavaScript libraries and stylesheets are included from CDNs.
-As a result, if the CDN would be compromised, or attackers would find another way to replace the often-included libraries, this could have disastrous consequences.
+As a result, if the CDN is compromised, or attackers would find another way to replace the often-included libraries, this could have disastrous consequences.

 To limit the consequences of a compromised CDN, web developers can use the subresource integrity (SRI) mechanism.
-On `<script>` and `<link>` elements, an `integrity` attribute is defined, which consists of the hash of the expected contents.
+An `integrity` attribute, which consists of the hash of the expected contents, can be defined On `<script>` and `<link>` elements.
 The browser will compare the hash of the fetched script or stylesheet with the hash defined in the attribute, and only load its contents if there is a match.

 The hash can be computed with three different algorithms: SHA256, SHA384, and SHA512.
-The first two are most frequently used: 50.62% and 45.78% respectively for desktop pages (usage is similar on mobile pages).
-Note that currently, all three hashing algorithms are safe to use.
+The first two are most frequently used: 50.90% and 45.92% respectively for mobile pages (usage is similar on desktop pages).
+Currently, all three hashing algorithms are considered safe to use.

 {{ figure_markup(
   image="security-subresource-integrity-coverage-per-page.png",
   caption="Subresource integrity: coverage per page.", description="Bar chart should percentiles of what percentage of scripts on a page are protected with SRI.
-At 10th percentile it's 2.0% for both desktop and mobile, at the 25th percentile it's 2.9% for both, at the 50th percentile it's 4.2% for both, at the 75th percentile it's 7.1% for desktop and 6.9% for mobile, and at the 90th percentile it's 15.8% for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1581504207&format=interactive", sheets_gid="599225326", sql_file="sri_coverage_per_page.sql"
+At 10th percentile it is 2.0% for both desktop and mobile, at the 25th percentile it is 2.9% for both, at the 50th percentile it is 4.2% for both, at the 75th percentile it is 7.1% for desktop and 6.9% for mobile, and at the 90th percentile it is 15.8% for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1581504207&format=interactive", sheets_gid="599225326", sql_file="sri_coverage_per_page.sql"
 ) }}

-On 7.79% of the desktop pages, at least one element contained the integrity attribute; for mobile pages this is 7.24%.
-The attribute is mainly used on `<script>` elements: of all the elements with the integrity attribute, 72.77% are on script elements.
+On 7.79% of the desktop pages, at least one element contained the integrity attribute and for mobile pages this is 7.24%.
+The attribute is mainly used on `<script>` elements: 72.77% of all the elements with the integrity attribute, were on script elements.

 When looking more closely at the pages that have at least one script protected with SRI, we find that the majority of scripts on these pages do not have the integrity attribute.
-For the majority of these pages, less than 1 out of 20 scripts were protected with SRI.
+Less than 1 out of 20 scripts were protected with SRI on most sites.

 <figure>
   <table>